m1griffin/arrayfunc/README.rst

 Release History
 ===============
+* 5.1.1 - Updated and improved help documentation.
+Also updated test platforms and retested.
 * 5.1.0 - This is a bug fix release only, centred around SIMD issues on x86-64 with GCC.
 In a previous release some of the x86-64 SIMD code had been changed to take advantage of a sort of assisted